CV

 Relevant Coursework:

-Mechanics of Robotic Manipulators, Dynamic Systems and Controls, Numerical Methods & Optimization, Machine Learning, Complex Analysis, Research, Data Structures, and Algorithms (MIT OCW)
+Mechanics of Robotic Manipulators, Dynamic Systems and Controls, Numerical Methods & Optimization, Machine Learning, Complex Analysis, Research, and DSA (MIT OCW)

 Professional Summary